 The final word: Power sliding doors save me time and energy — two things I could use extra doses of.

 While the gap between three-row crossovers’ and minivans’ fuel-economy numbers aren’t as large as they once were, minivans still eke out better mpg.
 For example, the 2018 Chrysler Pacifica gets 19/28 mpg city/highway; the three-row 2018 Dodge Durango with front-wheel drive and a similar engine gets 19/26 mpg.
 The Honda Odyssey minivan also gets slightly better fuel economy than the Honda Pilot.

 The final word: The fuel savings may seem like small potatoes, but depending on gas prices and the amount you drive, it can amount to significant savings annually.

-While I'm happy to climb up into a trucklike SUV all day long, I'm not keen on doing that for my three kids, as well.
+While I’m happy to climb up into a trucklike SUV all day long, I’m not keen on doing that for my three kids.
 Just a simple errand of going to the grocery store and then to the bank would require me to lift my girls a total of 18 times to get them into their child-safety seats and back down again.

 The final word: While I look forward to the day when power sliding doors aren’t a godsend, for now I’m quite content to swear that “I love my minivan.
 No, really; it’s awesome!”